heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 **NOTE:** I kept getting an error during the deploy phase when following [the official docs](https://docs.travis-ci.com/user/deployment/firebase/). `Error: Specified public directory does not exist, can't deploy hosting`

-**NOTE:** I was getting *another* error with the [manual deploy](https://marlosoft.net/posts/automatic-deploy-firebase-github-travis.html) below because of an [issue with firebase-tools on Travis](https://github.com/firebase/firebase-tools/issues/382).
+**NOTE:** I was getting a *different* error with the [manual deploy](https://marlosoft.net/posts/automatic-deploy-firebase-github-travis.html) below because of an [issue with firebase-tools on Travis](https://github.com/firebase/firebase-tools/issues/382).
 I fixed it by installing firebase-tools directly from master.
 You might not need to do that if you're living in the future.

 **NOTE:** I had to follow [these instructions](https://docs.travis-ci.com/user/languages/javascript-with-nodejs#Node.js-v4-%28or-io.js-v3%29-compiler-requirements) because I'm using Node 8 and it requires a more recent compiler to install native extensions like node-sass.